A Critical Study on Data Leakage in Recommender System Offline Evaluation

 Our work is essentially different from the aforementioned papers.
 We study the non-reproducible results from the perspectives of data leakage rather than the data splitting strategies.
 Precisely, we do not compare dataset splitting strategies, but explore whether and how data leakage exists in splitting strategy.
 We also show that data leakage leads to non-comparable recommendation results.
 Through analysis of the user/item active time period and temporal dynamics of user-item interactions, we argue that split-by-timepoint may not be a good choice.

-``Time'' factor in offline evaluation of recommender system is also studied in~\cite{predictFutureTaste, timeDepEval}.
+``Time'' factor in offline evaluation of recommender system is also studied in~\cite{predictFutureTaste, timeDepEval, CVTT, evaluateDynamic}.
 The authors of~\cite{predictFutureTaste} acknowledge that a more realistic setting for evaluation of recommendation model is to strictly follow a global timeline.
 They show that a stricter experiment setting that follows the global timeline leads to different recommendation results from the less strict experiment setting.
-Furthermore, authors~\cite{timeDepEval} conduct experiments to study how recommendation performance changes over time with more interactions being observed.
-It is shown that a recommendation model's performance varies over time and it is not true that a recommender model will consistently outperform the other models over time.
+The authors of~\cite{evaluateDynamic} highlight that a recommender system constantly evolves with new items and new users entering the system.
+They propose a \textit{temporal leave-one-out} strategy to handle the dynamic properties of recommender system. \textit{Temporal leave-one-out} setting treats each user independently.
+For each user, it sorts his/her interactions in chronological order.
+When sliding through a user's local timeline, recommendation is made upon observing a new interaction.
+Recommendation is made by considering only historical interactions that happened before the timestamp of the new interaction. \textit{Temporal leave-one-out} is similar to our proposed \textit{timeline scheme}.
+The key difference is that temporal leave-one-out works on user-level and evaluate every interaction observed while our timeline scheme samples interactions from the entire dataset for evaluation.
+The ``time'' factor is also considered by the authors of~\cite{timeDepEval, CVTT}.
+They conduct experiments to study how recommendation performance changes over time with more interactions being observed.
+It is shown that a recommendation model's performance varies over time and it is not true that a recommender model will consistently outperform the other models at any time.